2026 Tennessee House of Representatives election: District 59

 The 59th district is located in Middle Tennessee and covers parts of southern Davidson County, including neighborhoods such as Belle Meade, Forest Hills, Oak Hill, and Bellevue, in Nashville.
-Incumbent Democrat Caleb Hemmer has represented the district since 2023.
+Incumbent Democrat Caleb Hemmer had represented the district since 2023.
+Hemmer announced that he will not seek re-election.
 The district is considered competitive.
 Bill Lee narrowly carried it in the 2022 gubernatorial election and in the 2024 presidential election, Kamala Harris won the district with a margin of 2.5%.